 Former Mansfield Woodhouse PCSO jailed for 14 years for string of sex offences against children

+Former PCSO from Mansfield Woodhouse jailed for 14 years for string of sex offences against children

 Matthew Shaw, aged 38, was reported to police after he was caught filming a girl in a swimming pool changing room.

-Shaw, who has since resigned from Derbyshire Constabulary, was challenged by the girl’s mother after he passed a camera under a cubicle wall in a changing room on 27 April 2022.
+Shaw, who has since resigned from Derbyshire Police, was challenged by the girl’s mother after he passed a camera under a cubicle wall in a changing room on April 27, 2022.

 He was subsequently reported to Nottinghamshire Police and arrested at his home two days later.

-Shaw initially denied any wrongdoing but later pleaded guilty to 21 charges of causing a child to engage in sexual activity, and three of voyeurism.
+Shaw initially denied any wrongdoing, but later admitted 21 charges of causing a child to engage in sexual activity, and three of voyeurism.

 He was also added to the sex offenders’ register and made the subject of a sexual harm prevention order.

-Detective Chief Inspector Gemma Scott, of Nottinghamshire Police, said: “Shaw is a devious and manipulative sex offender who is now starting a well-deserved prison sentence.
+Detective Chief Inspector Gemma Scott, of Nottinghamshire Police, said: “Shaw is a devious and manipulative sex offender now starting a well-deserved prison sentence.

 “Nothing is more important to us than the safety of children and we will always robustly pursue those who commit offences of this nature.